 It is possible to complete legal documents in Arizona without the assistance of an estate planning attorney.
 Still, the process can be quite daunting, particularly for people who have no legal training.
 Making simple errors could cause a will or trust to be overturned.
 Often, language that seems straightforward is not so straightforward after all.

 Where Does the Final Estate Plan Live?

 This is an important question because it brings up the need for your estate plan to be readily available.
 Named trustees and decision makers named in Powers of Attorney should not have to wonder where the estate plan is in the event of a person dying or becoming incapacitated.

 Trusted Estate Planning Services in Phoenix

 The estate planning process can be like a puzzle, and every individual’s puzzle is a little different.
 In fact, estate plans are quite unique.
 Once all of the pieces of an estate plan “puzzle” fit together, everyone can relax and enjoy life knowing that end-of-life decisions have been decided.

-If you are interested in learning more about estate planning, contact attorney Susan Sandys at her law office at (602) 996-4076 to arrange an initial consultation.
-Susan Sandys focuses her Phoenix, Arizona practice on taking a customized approach to estate planning, making sure that as many topics as possible are covered with clients before solidifying a comprehensive estate plan.
+If you are interested in learning more about estate planning, contact us to arrange an initial consultation.
+Our Phoenix practice is focussed on taking a customized approach to estate planning, making sure that as many topics as possible are covered with clients before solidifying a comprehensive estate plan.
 Schedule a consultation today!